 Description

-Fantastic, male and female leaf mimics, mounted in a glass dome.
+Beautiful Leaf Mimic Pair, mounted in a glass dome.
 The male is the smaller of the two specimens.

 Also known as the Javanese leaf insect, or Gray’s leaf insect, this leaf insect is native to tropical Asia as well as Madagascar, Mauritius and the Seychelles.